daniakl/SQL_Project_Data_Job_Analysis/README.md

 In this project, I used a variety of tools to conduct my analysis and to add visualizations to some part:

-1.**SQL**(Structured Query Language): Used to interact with the database, extract insights, and answer my key questions through queries.
+- **SQL**(Structured Query Language): Used to interact with the database, extract insights, and answer my key questions through queries.

-2.**\*PostgreSQL**: As the database management system, PostgreSQL allowed me to store, query, and manipulate the job posting data.
+- **\*PostgreSQL**: As the database management system, PostgreSQL allowed me to store, query, and manipulate the job posting data.

-3.**Visual Studio Code**(VS Code):This open-source administration and development platform helped me manage the database and execute SQL queries.
+- **Visual Studio Code**(VS Code):This open-source administration and development platform helped me manage the database and execute SQL queries.
+- **Git and Github** : Used to create an online reposetary and share this project!

 # The Analysis